-Flat rate of 20% of other direct costs
+Flat rate of up to 20% of other direct costs

 In accordance with art.
-19 of EU Regulation no. 1299 of 17 December 2013, the personnel costs borne by a project partner can be calculated on a flat rate basis for an amount of 20% of the direct costs other than personnel costs incurred by the beneficiary for the operation.
+19 of EU Regulation no. 1299 of 17 December 2013, the staff costs borne by a project partner can be calculated on a flat rate basis for an amount of up to 20% of the direct costs other than staff costs incurred by the beneficiary for the operation.